 Need a Little Help Getting Started?

 Are you unsure where to begin with your garden?
-Call the team at Amico, we want to be your gardening experts.
+Call the team at Amico, we want to be your gardening experts in Sydney.
 Let us show you how we can set up your garden so that it looks stunning, then show you what you need to do to maintain it, so that you can start reaping the benefits above!